-Winner of the Palme d’Or at the Cannes Film Festival this year.
-Korean director Bong Joon-Ho’s new movie, Parasite is as close to cinematic perfection as I have seen during 2019.
-Creating a film that ebbs and flows with deliciously dark humour, shocks and drama in equal measure.
-While taking the audience on a rollercoaster ride that could only come from the ingenuity of Korean cinema.
+Winner of the Palme d’Or at the Cannes Film Festival this year, Korean director Bong Joon-Ho’s Parasite is as close to cinematic perfection as you can get.
+Joon-Ho’s film ebbs and flows with deliciously dark humour, twisted shocks and stunning drama while taking us on a rollercoaster ride that could only come from the ingenuity of Korean cinema.

 An organism that lives in or on an organism of another species (its host) and benefits by deriving nutrients at the other’s expense.